Tuscan Garlic Chicken Fettuccine is topped with a creamy garlic and spinach white sauce and ready in just 30 minutes!

 - salt and pepper to taste

-- Gradually whisk milk into the pan until completely combined.
+Gradually whisk half and half into the pan until completely combined.
 Add spinach and red peppers and cook another 2-3 minutes until spinach is wilted.
 Add parmesan cheese, salt, and pepper and stir until melted and sauce is thickened.